sveltejs/cli/documentation/docs/20-commands/40-sv-migrate.md

 ### `routes`

 Upgrades a pre-release SvelteKit app to use the filesystem routing conventions in SvelteKit 1.
 See the [pull request](https://github.com/sveltejs/kit/discussions/5774) for more details.

+## Options

+### `--cwd <path>`

+Run the migration in a different working directory.

+### `--no-git-check`

+By default, `sv migrate` prompts before making changes when the git working tree is dirty.
+Use `--no-git-check` to skip this check.

+### `--files <glob>`

+Limit the files considered for migration to those matching a glob.
+A migration may still try to edit or create files outside the glob, in which case `sv migrate` will show a warning.

+When used with `--cwd`, the glob is relative to the working directory.